roryp/sarcasm-audio-detector/README.md

 # Sarcasm Audio Detector

-A tool for analyzing acoustic patterns in speech to detect sarcasm.
+A sophisticated audio analysis tool for detecting sarcasm in speech with specialized support for dad jokes.
 Created: April 22, 2025
+Updated: April 24, 2025

-## The Story of Sarcasm in Sound
+## The Science of Sarcasm Detection

 In a world where text analysis misses crucial emotional cues, we set out to capture what machines couldn't see: the subtle art of sarcasm.
 Our journey began with a simple question - what if we could visualize the sound of someone rolling their eyes?